ramp-eu/JS2SF/Contributing.md

 Yes please, do add tests when adding features or fixing bugs.
 Also, when a pull request is filed a number of automatic tests are run on the code.
 This includes:

 - That the code actually builds and the test suite passes.
-- That the code is correctly formatted (`go fmt`).
-- That the commits are based on a reasonably recent `main`.
+- That the commits are based on a reasonably recent `master`.
 - That the author is listed in AUTHORS.
-- That the output from `go lint` and `go vet` is clean.
-(This checks for a number of potential problems the compiler doesn’t catch.)

 If the pull request is invasive or scary looking, the full integration test suite can be run as well.